malanchito/wheel-of-fortune-server/README.md

 # Preface
-- This is the server part of a game group project during week 7 of the Codaisseur academy course
+- This is the backend part of a game group project through the Codaisseur academy course during week 7

 ## Table of contents